khufkens/cobadid/content/home/services_sm.md

 title = "Linking Data"
 description = """

-* API development
-* meta-data summaries
+The callback API development will use the linked meta-data database to serve summary statistica as well as callback queries.
+Callback queries will be served and fullfilled through custom R packages.

 """
 icon = "project-diagram"